 We would like to invite you to take part in our research study.
 Before you decide to take part it's important for you to understand why the research is being done and what it will involve.
 Please read the following information to help you decide if you wish to take part.
-You may wish to discuss this with your family, friends, or your GP.

-If there is anything you do not understand, or if you would like further information, please contact or
+If you have questions or if you would like further information, please contact:

+or